Let’s go…run the Pyongyang Marathon + check out North Korea!!!

 North Korea is considered one of the safest tourist destinations in the world.
-Our customers have had no problems with either crime, or the authorities.
+Our customers have had no problems with either crime or the authorities.
 The only way you are likely to put yourself in a difficult situation is by criticizing the North Korean leaders or government.
 Please note that you must obey all rules and laws set by the North Korean government and outlined by the tour guide upon arrival.
 Failure to do so may put you at risk of arrest.

 I am American/Japanese/South Korean/Israeli, how is my tour experience affected?

-Tourists traveling on a U.S., South Korean, Israeli, or Japanese passport cannot travel to North Korea at this time.
+Tourists traveling on a U.S., South Korean, or Japanese passport cannot travel to North Korea at this time.

 What are the moral implications of visiting North Korea?

-Some believe it is wrong to visit North Korea as your money is going direct to their government rather than into the hands of locals.
+Some believe it is wrong to visit North Korea as your money is going directly to their government rather than into the hands of locals.
 However, others believe visiting the country can help benefit the people you meet by making them aware of the outside world.
 There isn’t really a clear right or wrong answer to whether you should visit or not so we advise you to research the topic yourself and make your own decision.
 One thing is clear, you will gain a better understanding by seeing the country yourself rather than relying on the media to tell you about North Korea.

 I’m not a runner, can I still participate?

 Yep, you can walk!
 If you get tired during the race, there is a resting station/bus.

 You can also go and just watch the opening ceremony – entrance ticket (not included) can be purchased onsite.